ingandresadame/block-facebook-friends/README.md

 # Block Facebook Friends
-Chrome Extension that allows you block all your Facebook friends
+Chrome Extension that allows you block all your Facebook friends.

 1.- Go to chrome://extensions/ in your Google Chrome Browser.